Creditors seeking $187 bln from China's bankrupt HNA Group - executive quoted

 Under Chinese law, a six-month period is usually given for restructuring although that can be extended for three months.
 If restructuring goals agreed with regulators and creditors are not met by that time, then a firm is broken up and its assets are sold off.

-HNA, whose flagship business is Hainan Airlines, used a $50 billion debt-fuelled acquisition spree to build an empire that included stakes in businesses from Deutsche Bank to Hilton Worldwide.
+HNA, whose flagship business is Hainan Airlines (600221.SS), used a $50 billion debt-fuelled acquisition spree to build an empire that included stakes in businesses from Deutsche Bank (DBKGn.DE) to Hilton Worldwide (HLT.N).

 But its spending and debt levels drew scrutiny from the Chinese government and overseas regulators.
 Its liquidity woes deepened when the COVID-19 pandemic paralysed travel demand last year, forcing the company to ask the Hainan government to step in.